Choosing the best home insurance for you

 Before you buy home and/or contents insurance, it’s important to read the following policy documents:

-Supplementary Product Disclosure Statement (SPDS): If applicable, this document is used to advise you of any changes to the terms and conditions of the PDS.
-You must read this alongside the PDS.
+A Supplementary Product Disclosure Statement (SPDS) informs you about any changes to the terms and conditions of the PDS.
+If applicable, always read this with your PDS.

 What are the different types of home insurance?